 When you think of all the ways you would describe a good home, certain words may come to mind: warm, inviting, relaxing, nourishing.
 But would you describe your local park in the same way?
 A campus as cozy?
 A waterfront as welcoming?

 At its best, a public space feels like an extension of one’s home, and that deep sense of familiarity stems from an equally deep sense of comfort.
 When people are physically and mentally comfortable in a space, they open up, connect with others, and quite literally kick their shoes off.
-In this informal atmosphere, public spaces can become “third places,” those informal gathering places between work and home where our broader social lives occur.
+In this informal atmosphere, public spaces can become “third places,” those informal gathering spots between work and home where our broader social lives occur.

 There are endless indicators that a space is truly comfortable, but here are five of our favorites: